ubernostrum/webcolors/docs/colors.rst

 ``transparent`` is also made available in lieu of a color value, and corresponds to ``rgba(0,0,0,0)``.

-CSS 3 also defines a new set of color names.
+CSS 3 also defines a new set of 147 color names.
 This set is taken directly from `the named colors defined for SVG (Scalable Vector Graphics)`_ markup, and is a superset of the named colors defined in CSS 2.1.
-This set also has significant overlap with traditional X11 color sets as defined by the ``rgb.txt`` file on many Unix and Unix-like operating systems, though the correspondence is not exact: the set of X11 colors is not standardized, and the set of CSS 3/SVG colors contains some definitions which diverge significantly from customary X11 definitions (for example, CSS 3/SVG's ``green`` is not equivalent to X11's ``green``; the color which X11 designates ``green`` is designated ``lime`` in CSS 3/SVG).

 HTML5